RaymondOnn/my_data_engineering_repo/experiments/regex/README.md

 3. To be able to work with regex in a way that is easy to understand

 ## Why
-To familiarize myself with regex.Perhaps build something that could help me with regex in the future.
+To familiarize myself with regex.
+Perhaps build something that could help me with regex in the future.